deepaksood619/deepaksood619.github.io/docs/decentralized-applications/bip39.md

 Unfortunately, a wallet that supports BIP39 mnemonic phrases does not mean it can recover your coins.
 It is only one part of the requirement.

-BIP39 is like the ability to “read” and understand the seed phrase.
-But, your wallet also needs to understand how to “find” your coins using that 12-24 word phrase and “know” the coin your trying to find.
+BIP39 is like the ability to "read" and understand the seed phrase.
+But, your wallet also needs to understand how to "find" your coins using that 12-24 word phrase and "know" the coin your trying to find.

 You must know about a compatible wallet when importing an existing seed phrase: